MikaPehkonenHelsinki/Living-Dead-Crown-boundary-predict/README.md

-# **Predict Living and Dead Crown Boundary Heights of Norway Spruce and Scots Pine**
+# **Prediction of Living and Dead Crown Boundary Heights of Norway Spruce and Scots Pine from Terrestrial Laser Scanning Data**

 This demo project contains source code for: